SWE-bench Verified Explained: 2026 Methodology, Tiers, Caveats

 The repositories were chosen for diversity of domain (web frameworks, scientific computing, image processing, testing tools, documentation) and for having high-quality test suites that make evaluation reliable.
 All 12 are actively maintained open-source projects used in production.

-SWE-bench vs SWE-bench Lite vs SWE-bench Verified
+SWE-bench vs Lite vs Verified

 | Version | Tasks | Notes | Status |